Saint Patrick's Day in the United States: Philadelphia, Pennsylvania

 One of the largest in the nation, the St. Patrick's Day parade in Philadelphia is held on the Sunday before every St. Patrick's Day, and began there in 1771.
 Prior to the first parade, the Irish were already celebrating St. Patrick's Day in Philadelphia.
-Before the America republic was founded, Irishmen came together in 1771 to pay honor to Ireland's patron as founding members of the Society of the Friendly Sons of St. Patrick for the relief of Emigrants from Ireland.
+Before the American republic was founded, Irishmen came together in 1771 to pay honor to Ireland's patron as founding members of the Society of the Friendly Sons of St. Patrick for the relief of Emigrants from Ireland.
 George Washington, who has encouraged the many Irish soldiers under his command during the American Revolution to fete St. Patrick's Day, was an honorary member of this society.
 The designation of March 17 as a day of special observance was a very early Philadelphia custom.

 In 2013, the parade included about 20,000 participants in more than 150 groups.
 Participants included marching bands, youth groups, music dance groups, Irish associations, float riders and operators, and flag carriers.
 After years of being on the Benjamin Franklin Parkway in Central Philadelphia, the 2017 parade route started at John F. Kennedy Boulevard and 16th Street.
 It then continues its approach to Philadelphia City Hall, goes down 15th Street around City Hall to approach Market Street.
 It then goes down Market past Independence Hall and reaches its conclusion at Penn's Landing.
 In 2025, the parade returned to its older route along the Parkway.

 All parades in 2020-21 went on hiatus due to concerns about the coronavirus outbreak.